Social Work (BSW)

 - Meet all requirements specified by the program for demonstrating behavior consistent with the NASW Code of Ethics.

-Once the student has completed the specified requirements, the student must make application
+Once the student has completed the specified requirements, the student must submit

-for admission to the social work major.
-Students are encouraged to consult with their
+the application for admission to the social work major.
+Students are encouraged to

 The student's application for admission to the major will be reviewed by the BSW program faculty and a determination will be made on whether or not the student will be admitted to the major.
 Following this determination the student will be notified in writing concerning the faculty decision.

 Once the student is admitted to the major, the program will initiate a change of major to the university.
-The student will then need to meet with his/her advisor to sign off on a form indicating student understanding of the criteria for continuation as a social work major.
 The criteria for continuation as a major include:

 - Maintain a 2.50 grade point average in social work courses.